agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 _ = constant.StringVal(typ.Value) // Gives us the query string ! (constant is from "go/constant")
 ```

 Note that this doesn't work if the query string is a variable.
 A lot of codebases have a query template string and generate the final query string dynamically.
-So for eg.
+So, for example, the following will not be caught by our analyzer:

 ```go
 q := `SELECT %s FROM certificates WHERE date=$1;`